1. Engage at the local level on land use planning issues.

 - Review, analyze, and comment on local EIRs.

-- Participate on special committees to address specific proposed plans with regional significance (i.e. GP 20/20, North County MHCP, etc.)
+- Participate in special committees regarding specific proposed plans with regional significance (i.e. GPs, North County MHCP, BV Lagoon Enhancement, development projects, etc.)

 - Meet regularly with regional and municipal planners to discuss proposed projects.

 - Participate in a coalition of non-profit organizations to develop and implement a coordinated regional conservation strategy.